3 Ways to Create Crave-worthy Fruit Treats

 SLICE AND CRISP:

-Good candidates for this method include: apples, pears, peaches, berries, nectarines, plums, mango and bananas.
+• Good candidates for this method includes: apples, pears, peaches, berries, nectarines, plums, mango, and bananas.

-Slice or chop fruit into consistent sized pieces (about 7 cups worth.)
+• Slice or chop fruit into consistently sized pieces (about 7 cups worth.)
 If you like, add a few pinches of cinnamon.
 Toss with 1-2 teaspoons of lemon zest.
-Layer nicely or dump-and-press into baking dish (8×8).
+Layer nicely or dump-and-press into a baking dish (8×8).

 With these three techniques, fruit can become a special treat for you and your family, and good for your body and palate.
 Enjoy!
-Share your fruit creations on our Facebook page, simply tag your photos @HomemadeCooking.
+Share your fruit creations on our Facebook page.